Quantum correlation of light mediated by gravity

-{\it Introduction.---}Constructing a consistent and verifiable quantum theory of gravity is a challenging task of modern physics\,\cite{Kiefer2006, Woodard2009, Oriti2009}, which is partially due to the difficulty in observing quantum effects of gravity.
-This, to certain extents, motivates some theoretical models that treat gravity as a fundamental classical entity\,\cite{Moller1962, Roenfeld1963, Kibble1978, Adler2007, Carlip2008, Yang2013a, Anastopoulos2014, Bahrami2014} or being emerged from some yet-to-known underlying microphysics\,\cite{Jacobson1995, Verlinde2011, Padmanabhan2015, Hossenfelder2017}.
-Probing the quantum nature of gravity experimentally is therefore essential for providing hints towards constructing the correct model\,\cite{Howl2018, Carney2018}.
-Recently, there are two experimental proposals about demonstrating gravity-induced quantum entanglement between two mesoscopic test masses in matter-wave interferometers\,\cite{Bose2017, Marletto2017}, motivated by an early suggestion of Feynman\,\cite{Feynman1957}.
-The setup involves two interferometers located close to each other and their test masses are entangled through the gravitational interaction.
-There are some discussions regarding whether the gravity-mediated entanglement in the Newtonian limit proves the quantumness of gravity or not\,\cite{Krisnanda2017, Anastopoulos2018, Hall2018, Belenchia2018, Reginatto2018}, because the radiative degrees of freedom---graviton, are not directly probed in these experiments.
-Given the lack of experimental evidence, such experiments are important steps towards understanding gravity in the quantum regime.
-Interestingly, they are also sensitive to gravity-induced decoherence models for explaining the quantum-to-classical transition\,\cite{Diosi1987, Penrose1996, Bassi2013, Helou2017, Vinante2017, Bassi2017}.
+{\it Introduction --- }Constructing a consistent and verifiable quantum theory of gravity has been a longstanding challenge of modern physics\,\cite{Kiefer2006, Woodard2009, Oriti2009}, which is partially due to the difficulty in experimentally observing quantum effects of gravity.
+This, to certain extents, motivates some theoretical models that treat gravity as a fundamental classical entity\,\cite{Moller1962, Roenfeld1963, Kibble1978, Adler2007, Carlip2008, Yang2013a, Anastopoulos2014, Bahrami2014} or being emerged from yet unknown underlying microphysics\,\cite{Jacobson1995, Verlinde2011, Padmanabhan2015, Hossenfelder2017}.
+Experimentally probing the quantum nature of gravity is therefore essential for providing hints towards constructing the correct model\,\cite{Howl2018, Carney2019}.
+Recently, two experimental proposals have been made to demonstrate gravity-induced quantum entanglement between two mesoscopic test masses\,\cite{Bose2017, Marletto2017}, motivated by an early suggestion of Feynman\,\cite{Feynman1957}.
+Both involve two matter-wave interferometers located close to each other such that their test masses can be entangled through the gravitational interaction.
+Whether gravity-mediated entanglement in the Newtonian limit establishes the quantumness of gravity or not has been debated\,\cite{Krisnanda2017, Anastopoulos2018, Hall2018, Belenchia2018b, Reginatto2018}, because the radiative degrees of freedom---the graviton, are not directly probed in these experiments.
+Nonetheless, such experiments are important steps towards understanding gravity in the quantum regime\,\cite{Diosi1987, Penrose1996, Bassi2013, Helou2017, Vinante2017, Bassi2017}.

-The key to demonstrate the entanglement is a low thermal decoherence rate, so the quantum coherence from the gravitational interaction can build up significantly.
-As shown by Eq.\,\eqref{eq:ent_cond1} and also Appendix\,\ref{app:ent_cond}, there is an universal requirement on the thermal decoherence rate that is independent of the size of the two test masses:

-Here $\gamma_m$ is the damping rate and also quantifies the strength of the thermal Langevin force according to the fluctuation-dissipation theorem\,\cite{Callen1951, Kubo1966}; $k_B$ is the Boltzmann constant; $T$ is the environmental temperature; $G$ is the gravitational constant; $\rho$ is the density of the test mass.
-For test masses that are mechanical oscillators with resonant frequency $\omega_m$, it implies

-where $Q_m\equiv \omega_m/\gamma_m$ is the mechanical quality factor and a density close to Tungsten or Gold is assumed.
-This requirement is beyond the state-of-the-art, and needs further experimental efforts.